Naghraj/ansible-dse/README.md

   This file will be referenced in `playbooks/group_vars/all` (the `rax_credentials_file` variable).

-  By default, the file is expected to be: `~/.raxpub`
+  By default, the file is expected to be: `~/.raxpub` and if you use LON, `~/.raxpub-uk` must also be set.

+  You can specify your own script path by setting `RAX_CREDS_FILE` and `RAX_LON_CREDS_FILE` environment variables.

 ## [Scripts] (id:scripts)

-To provision a cloud environment, run the `provision_rax.sh` script after you've customized the variables under:
+To provision a cloud environment, run the `provision_cloud.sh` script after you've customized the variables under:

 ````
-bash provision_rax.sh
+bash provision_cloud.sh
 ````
 ```
+bash bootstrap.sh
-bash dse-rax.sh
+bash dse.sh
 ```

 ## [Additionally] (id:additionally)